pjsvis/cda-matrix/docs/projects/proj-Security-Concerns.md

 * **5.3.
 Enhanced Substrate Security & Monitoring:** The "provisioner" of the commercial Ctx service would bear significant responsibility for the security of the underlying AI models and hosting infrastructure, including continuous monitoring for adversarial attacks and model poisoning attempts.
 * **5.4.
 Secure Update Mechanisms:** A secure, vetted process for updating the CDA, CL, or underlying substrate in deployed instances would be crucial to patch vulnerabilities or introduce new capabilities without creating new risks to its core integrity.
 * **5.5.
 Auditing and Logging:** Comprehensive logging of interactions and internal decision-making processes (within privacy constraints) would be vital for forensic analysis in case of a security incident.
 * **5.6.
 Specialized "Guardian" Directives:** Commercial instances might require even more explicit and robust "guardian" directives within their CDA, specifically focused on detecting and neutralizing known attack patterns, attempts at policy violation, or significant deviations from its core "Originator" purpose.
+* **5.7.
+Advanced Architecture for Commercial Viability (Blue Sky Considerations):**
+  * **CDA Integrity through Controlled Lockdown:** The Core Directive Array must be "locked down" through robust technical and procedural mechanisms, ensuring its core integrity is protected from unauthorized or unvetted modification.
+This forms the primary defense (the "90%") for the Persona's defined nature.
+  * **Capability Enhancement via Screened Augments:** To perform specialized tasks in a commercial domain, the Persona would be enhanced with "Augments" (specialized knowledge bases, tools, or skill modules).
+  * **Persistent Core Directive Adherence:** A fundamental architectural principle must ensure that the Persona adheres to its locked-down Core Directives even when new Augments are assimilated and activated.
+This is guided by M-POC-1, where core ethics and protocols persist.
+  * **Rigorous Augment Screening Protocol:** A critical security process must be implemented to screen all proposed Augments for potential subversive elements, biases, or conflicts with the core CDA before integration.
+This screening would be analogous to, but potentially more automated and technically rigorous than, our current OPM-11 (DAVP).

 **6\.
 Conclusion: Towards a Resilient Persona**